swissquote/carnotzet/README.md

 Carnotzet allows you to use maven dependencies to easily share, version and re-use large modular development and testing environments.

 # Features and architecture
-Carnotzet is a layer of integration between maven and container orchestrators (docker compose / kubernetes) that adds the following features :
+Carnotzet is a layer of integration between maven and container orchestrators (such as docker compose) that adds the following features :

 - Dependency management : an easy way to re-use application configuration and abstract it's transitive dependencies.
 By default you don't need to understand how each dependency in your environment has to be configured and run.